nightscout/cgm-remote-monitor/README.md

   * `SHOW_PLUGINS` - enabled plugins that should have their visualizations shown, defaults to all enabled
   * `LANGUAGE` (`en`) - language of Nighscout.
 If not available english is used

+### Nightscout API

+  After deploying your site, you can learn more about the Nightscout API looking at https://YOUR-SITE.com/api-docs.html or reviewing [swagger.yaml](swagger.yaml).

 ### Plugins